-The holiday season, especially Christmas, is considered "the most wonderful time of the year."
-But for those who have lost loved ones, it can be the most difficult time of the year.
-It doesn't matter if your loss was two weeks ago or twenty years ago the holidays are tough for those in grief.
+The holiday season, especially Christmas, is considered "the most wonderful time of the year," but for those who have lost a loved one, it can be the most difficult time of the year.
+It doesn't matter if the loss was two weeks ago or twenty years ago the holidays are tough for those in grief.
 We often feel a mix of sadness, sorrow, anger, and pain as we miss the ones we love.
 Even the best of times are painfully incomplete because we have an awareness that someone is missing.

-Our Heavenly Father is referred to as the God of all comfort who comforts us in our pain so that we can comfort others in their pain with the same comfort we received from Him (2 Corinthians 2: 3-4).
-That's what I'd like to do for you.
+Our Heavenly Father is referred to as the God of all comfort who comforts us in our pain, so that we can comfort others in their pain, with the same comfort we received from Him.
+That's what I want to do for you (2 Corinthians 1:3-4).

-I want to give you permission to grieve, especially during the Christmas season.
+I also hope to give you permission to grieve, especially during the Christmas season.
 There is no right or wrong way to grieve.
-Each person's grief is as unique as their fingerprint.
-But what all of us have in common, no matter how we grieve, is for our grief to be witnessed.
+Each person's grief is as unique as their fingerprint, but what all of us have in common, no matter how we grieve, is the need for our grief to be witnessed.
 I affirm your grief.
-I will never try to lessen it or reframe it and I won't even try to point out silver linings.
-I'm a big believer in facing our feelings and feeling the pain because grief brings an enormous amount of pain during the holidays.
+I will never try to lessen it, or reframe it, and I won't even try to point out "silver linings".
+I'm a big believer in facing our feelings and feeling the pain, because grief brings an enormous amount of pain, especially during the holidays.